peterprescott/lit-review/md/blank.md

 neighbourhood definition on the other.
-Consideration of the first leads us to appreciate the importance of free and open source geodemographic classifications, which have now become well-estalished; consideration of the second leads us to a survey of the intrinsic problems of spatial zone design in quantitative geography, a review of the progress in addressing those problems, and a deeper investigation into studies of neighbourhood dynamics and ontology.
-Finally, we review developments in the techniques of areal interpolation of a data from some original geographic partition to some alternative set of areal boundaries.
+Consideration of the first leads us to appreciate the importance of free and open source geodemographic classifications, which have now become well-estalished; consideration of the second leads us to a survey of the intrinsic problems of the quantitative analysis of areal statistics, and a deeper investigation into studies of neighbourhood dynamics and ontology.
+Finally, we review developments neighbourhood zone design, and in the techniques of areal interpolation of a data from some original geographic partition to some alternative set of areal boundaries.
 We conclude by summarizing the specific research goals resulting from our review of the literature.

 # The Ubiquity of Locational Inference